z0c/zer0ps/contents/jekyll.md

 $ jekyll serve
 ```

-You can browse to `http://localhost:4000` to view the site
+There's no place like localhost, you can browse to `http://localhost:4000` to view the site

 ## Building